Family seeks answers after deputy kills Missouri woman

 He said Hannah respected law enforcement and at one point considered trying to become a police or parole officer.
 He said his daughter and the rest of the family believe there are good and bad officers and that some police reforms are needed but they generally support law enforcement and have not participated in recent protests over the death of Floyd and racial inequality.

-AP reporter Jim Salter in O’Fallon, Missouri, contributed to this report.
+Associated Press writer Jim Salter in O’Fallon, Missouri, contributed to this report.